-(TITLE OF CASE)) CASE NO

-)) FINAL PRETRIAL CONFERENCE ORDER

-) CONFERENCE ORDER

-)

-Following pretrial proceedings, pursuant to F.R.Civ.P.
+(TITLE OF CASE)) CASE NO ) FINAL PRETRIAL) CONFERENCE ORDER)) Following pretrial proceedings, pursuORDERED: uant to F.R.Civ.P.
 16 and L.R.
-16, IT IS ORDERED:

-1. The parties are: [list]

-Each of these parties has been served and has appeared.
-All other parties named in the pleadings and not identified in the preceding paragraph are now dismissed.

-The pleadings which raise the issues are: [list]

-2. Federal jurisdiction and venue are invoked upon the grounds: [Give a concise statement of facts necessary to confer federal jurisdiction and venue.
-State whether the facts requisite to federal jurisdiction are denied or admitted.]

-3. The trial is estimated to take trial days.
-[Where counsel cannot agree set forth each side's estimate.]
+16, IT IS 1.
+The parties are: [list] Each of these parties has been parties named in the pleadings and not iden now dismissed. served and has appeared.
+All other tified in the preceding paragraph are The pleadings which raise the issues are: [list] 2.
+Federal jurisdiction and venue concise statement of facts necessary to contwhether the facts requisite to federal jurisdi 5 3.
+The trial is estimated to take counsel cannot agree set forth each side's e trial days.
+[Where stimate.]